 Belay plates are mostly best utilized in Search And Rescue (SAR) situations as well as in the hands of trained mountain guides, as they require a bit of knowledge to make use of every feature they are capable of.

-On the other side of the plate world is the Figure 8, which is mostly used by canyoneers, military, and rappelling enthusiasts, and not many rock climbers.
+Figure 8’s on the other hand are mostly used by canyoneers, military, and rappelling enthusiasts, and not many rock climbers.

 Although the vast majority of climbers shun these older styles of belay devices there are a few folks who swear by them like pro climber Steph Davis.
 Steph wrote a love letter to her Kong GiGi and summarized the benefits as, “There are no moving parts, nothing to maintain, nothing to break, no mysteries going on.
 It’s simple, cheap, light, minimalistic and perfect at what it does.”
-That said, it’s a “perfect” option partly because she’s already accustomed to its nuances and quirks and has decades of belaying experience.
+It’s “perfect” for Steph because she’s accustomed to its nuances and quirks and has decades of belaying experience.

-Without a fair amount of experience, belay plates and 8’s can be finicky and prone to twisting, bunching and jamming the rope while feeding, especially on heavy weighted rappels so they are not recommended for beginners.
+Without a fair amount of experience, belay plates and 8’s can be finicky and prone to twisting, bunching and jamming the rope while feeding, especially on heavy weighted rappels so they are not recommended for most climbers.

 Plate & Figure 8 Summary